HollaG/eXdurec/README.md

 ```
 3. If you exit the modal, just paste and run the code again.
 * The code only changes the style of the web page.
 It does not modify any data.
 You are welcome to read through the code [here](https://github.com/HollaG/eXdurec/blob/main/fullscreen_modal.js).
+* If you get an error, refresh the page and try again.